Dynamically Mounting an EVS Disk to a StatefulSet

 Enterprise project ID of the EVS disk.
 If an enterprise project is specified, use the same enterprise project when creating a PVC.
 Otherwise, the PVC cannot be bound to a PV.

-To obtain the enterprise project ID, log in to the Cloud Server Console.
+To obtain an enterprise project ID, log in to the Cloud Server Console.
 In the navigation pane, choose Elastic Volume Service > Disks.
 Click the name of the target EVS disk to go to its details page.
 On the Summary tab page, click the enterprise project in Management Information to access the enterprise project console.
 Copy the corresponding ID to obtain the ID of the enterprise project to which the EVS disk belongs.

 storage